-Monitoring progress in the implementation of HRS4R involves several key steps and considerations to ensure that deadlines are met and objectives are achieved.
-Here's how we plan to monitor progress:
+Monitoring progress in the implementation of HRS4R involves several key steps and considerations to ensure that deadlines are met, and objectives are achieved.
+Here's how we plan to monitor progress (as stated in the detailed Action Plan).

 Establishment of Milestones and Timelines: